The academic year is divided into two terms of 14 weeks each during which the teaching takes place:

 Additional excursions to the international organizations in nearby Geneva are organized throughout the year.

-Full-time students starting their studies in the Fall are taking all exams relating to the courses taught during the Fall term in January.
+Students are requested to take all exams relating to the courses taught during the Fall term in January.

 In June they take the exams relating to the courses taught during the Spring term and (can resit exams for which they did not obtain sufficient grades at the first session).